What are colon polyps?

 How are colon polyps diagnosed?

 Most polyps are found during tests for colon cancer.
-Experts recommend routine colon cancer testing for everyone age 50 and older who has a normal risk for colon cancer.
-People with a higher risk, such as African Americans and people with a strong family history of colon cancer, may need to be tested sooner.
+Experts recommend routine colon cancer testing for everyone between the ages of 50 and 75 who has a normal risk for colon cancer.
+People with a higher risk, such as those with a strong family history of colon cancer, may need to be tested sooner.
 The tests for colon cancer are:

 - Stool tests.
 In a fecal occult blood test (FOBT), a fecal immunochemical test (FIT), and a stool DNA test (sDNA), stool samples are checked for signs of cancer.